AnushkaaaaS/AnushkaaaaS/README.md

 #### 🧑‍🌾 [**FarmConnect**](https://farm-connect-lake.vercel.app)
 A multilingual agri-commerce platform that bridges farmers directly to consumers.
-→ Built with secure auth, farmer dashboards, CNN-based crop health detection, and an AI-powered support chatbot using Gemini.
+→ Built with secure auth, farmer dashboards, CNN-based crop health detection, and an AI-powered chatbot using Gemini.
 → Integrated Razorpay, subscriptions, and inventory/order management for a full e-commerce experience.

 #### 🏡 [**Neighborly**](https://neighborly-jnx4.vercel.app)